 During your home inspection time period, you should also consider an inspection of the septic system.
 This can be done by a septic company.
 To inspect the tank, the inspector will dig with a shovel to locate the access lid, which will be slightly underground Then, open the hatch, empty tank into disposal truck if necessary and inspect the system.
 These tanks are usually not too far underground for this very reason.
 Septic tanks also require clean outs in the 3-5 year range depending on usage.
 You can also request a dye inspection to ensure the field lines are working properly.

 Finally, don't be scared of the septic system.
 These systems last for a long time when treated correctly.
 Being kind to your system by not putting food, grease, or non-biodegradable paper down the drain will make for a long lasting system.
-When purchasing a new home with a septic, it is important to have the seller pump the tank or provide proof that it has been done recently.
+When purchasing an existing home with a septic, it is important to have the seller pump the tank or provide proof that it has been done recently.

 Another good idea is to add a sewage rider to your homeowner's insurance policy.
 It is a very inexpensive yearly cost, usually less than $50.
 This will take care of any damage in your home caused by a sewer backup.
 In fact, I recommend this for everyone, not just septic owners.

 Feel free to contact me for any additional questions or help in purchasing or selling your home or farm.

 If you do not yet have a Realtor, please view my award winning post on Best Reason to Use a Realtor and give me a call to discuss your real estate needs.
 If you are searching for homes for sale in the Middle Tennessee area, be sure to contact Kim Blanton, a Certified Residential Specialist, if you are not yet working with a REALTOR.

 SELLING LIFESTYLES, NOT JUST HOMESKim Blanton on